-The Rehabilitation Gaming System (RGS) is a novel and highly innovative ICT Virtual Reality (VR) tool for the rehabilitation of motor deficits of the upper extremities after a brain lesion due to a stroke.
+The Rehabilitation Gaming System (RGS) is a novel and highly innovative ICT Virtual Reality (VR) tool for the rehabilitation of motor deficits of the upper extremities after a brain lesion due to stroke.
 The system deploys an individualised and specific deficit oriented game training that combines movement execution with the observation of a correlated action by virtual limbs that are displayed in a first-person perspective.
-The RGS is based on the neurobiological considerations that plasticity of the brain remains in motor areas affected by the stroke, throughout a lifetime, and can thus be utilised to achieve functional reorganisation of areas affected by the stroke, by means of the activation of secondary motor areas such as the so called mirror neurons system.
+The RGS is based on the neurobiological considerations that plasticity of the brain remains motor areas affected by stroke remains throughout life and can thus be utilised to achieve functional reorganisation of areas affected by stroke by means of the activation of secondary motor areas such as the so called mirror neurons system.
 As a multi-level adaptive tool, the RGS provides a task oriented game training with individualised graded complexity.
-Additionally, the system retains qualitative and quantitative information on the performance of the subject/player during the tasks, hence allowing for a detailed assessment of the deficits of the patient player and their recovery dynamics.
+Additionally, the system retains qualitative and quantitative information of the performance of the subject/player during the tasks, hence allowing for a detailed assessment of the deficits of the patient player and their recovery dynamics.
 The RGS proof of concept is currently being evaluated in a randomised clinical study and the initial results with 14 patients have demonstrated positive impact.

 - Development and integration of the hardware and software for the RGS including the rehabilitation scenarios, social network capability, user interface and the information management system.

-- Development of user centered and neuroscientifically grounded diagnostic and training scenarios;
+- Development of user centred and neuroscientifically grounded diagnostic and training scenarios;

-- Evaluation of the clinical impact of the RGS at the functional and neuronal levels ;
+- Evaluation of the clinical impact of the RGS at the functional and neuronal ;

 - Gathering of user requirements involving all the stakeholders using the RGS system and evaluation of the usability and accessibility of RGS.